-On a user interface dialog box, clicking the ‘Ok’ button means that the user wants the system to act.
-Clicking the ‘Cancel’ button means that the user wants to go back to the original screen.
+On a dialog box, clicking the ‘Ok’ button means the user wants the system to act.
+Clicking the ‘Cancel’ button means the user wants to go back to the original screen.
 While ‘Ok’ buttons were the standard convention with operating systems of the past, most applications today have adopted a more user-friendly approach to dialog boxes.

 Instead of giving users the ‘Ok’ button to confirm the action they want to do, it’s more efficient and effective to give users a button that’s labeled with the specific action.
 ‘Ok’ is not a specific action.
 It’s an exclamation.
 When users click the ‘Ok’ button, they’re not saying “okay”, they’re doing a specific action.